nleaf/nleaf.github.io/_resources/2019-01-02-retail-case-study-dunlap-and-kyle-company.md

   block: casestudy-quote
   icon: "/uploads/stuart_hill.jpg"
   quote_background: "/uploads/exp_CaseStudybg-dunlap-kyle.jpg"
-  quote: Because of our cloud and DR solution with Expedient, our ability to meet
+  quote: '"Because of our cloud and DR solution with Expedient, our ability to meet
-    customer demand and grow the various aspects of our business has noticeably increased.
+    customer demand and grow the various aspects of our business has noticeably increased."'
   cite: "- Stuart Hill, CIO, Dunlap and Kyle Company"
 - template: case-study-intro
   block: casestudy-top